Hydrogen bond: Definitions and general characteristics

 In a hydrogen bond, the electronegative atom not covalently attached to the hydrogen is named the proton acceptor, whereas the one covalently bound to the hydrogen is named the proton donor.
-While this nomenclature is recommended by the IUPAC, in the hydrogen bond donor, the H center is protic.
-The donor is a Lewis base.
+This nomenclature is recommended by the IUPAC.
+The hydrogen of the donor is protic and therefore can act as a Lewis acid and the acceptor is the Lewis base.
 Hydrogen bonds are represented as H***Y system, where the dots represent the hydrogen bond.
 Liquids that display hydrogen bonding (such as water) are called associated liquids.

 Hydrogen bonds arise from a combination of electrostatics (multipole-multipole and multipole-induced multipole interactions), covalency (charge transfer by orbital overlap), and dispersion (London forces).